kaushaldagur/tasked/README.md

 # Taskboard KD
 https://gracious-communication-production.up.railway.app/
-WorkBoard is a role-based project and task management web app built with Spring Boot and a redesigned static frontend.
+This is a role-based project and task management web app built with Spring Boot and a redesigned static frontend.

 ## Highlights